MH221B/auth-backend/README.md

 - `src/main/java/.../controller/AuthController.java` — registration endpoint
 - `.env.example` — example environment variables
-- `docker-compose.yml` & `docker-compose.dev.yml` — compose stacks for prod-like and dev scenarios
+- `docker-compose.yml` — Compose stack; use it to start the `app-dev` service which mounts the project for live editing

 ## Troubleshooting